 “How else can we transform the current healthcare system, without putting into practice what you’re learning now?”

 Those of you looking for a career in Integrative and Functional Medicine are leaders in the transformation of our healthcare system from a disease-management system to a health-promotion system.
 This is important work and work that you can begin now.
 You don’t have to wait to complete an education program in Integrative and Functional Medicine to start bringing the value of this movement to your patients.
 Although I do believe you should have the intent to finish a program.

 I’ve spoken to many candidates who were able to start using their training immediately, even in a conventional setting.
 Once empowered with life-changing information about Functional Medicine, it’s possible to play a significant role in transforming health – right in your own backyard.
 I’ve seen primary care providers and specialists bring the benefits of Functional Medicine to conventional medicine in brilliant ways.
-You can read about some of those examples here.

 Here are five more ways to increase your confidence and jump-start your career in Integrative and Functional Medicine, starting today.